sagemath/trac_to_gh/Issue 172.md

 # Issue 172: memory leak in pyrex

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/172

 Original creator: was